-- Our Safeguarding children and child protection procedure and Record Keeping procedures set out how and where information should be recorded and what information should be shared with another agency when making a referral. - 7.
+- Our Safeguarding Children and Child Protection policy and Retention Periods for Records procedure set out how and where information should be recorded and what information should be shared with another agency when making a referral. - 7.
 Keep a record of your decision and the reasons for it whether it is to share information or not.
-If you decide to share, then record what you have shared, with whom and for what purpose. - Provision for this is set out in our Record Keeping procedures
+If you decide to share, then record what you have shared, with whom and for what purpose. - Provision for this is set out in our Retention Periods for Records procedure